John Whyte-Melville-Skeffington, 13th Viscount Massereene: Estates

 He also owned the Knock estate on the Isle of Mull, as well as estates in Ireland, notably Antrim Castle near the Six Mile Water in county Antrim, Ulster.
-It was set alight in a night time raid by the Irish Republican Army (IRA) in 1922 and destroyed.
+It was set alight in 1922 either in a night time raid by the Irish Republican Army (IRA) which was never proved or a defect in the heating system or a faulty flue and destroyed.
 Massereene was in the castle with his parents at the time.
+What remained of the ruins of the castle were demolished in 1970.
 All that remains is an octagonal tower.